Mornington Peninsula Athletic Club Mornington Peninsula Athletic Club Logo

 Picture

-Our more competitive athletes compete in competitions run by Athletics Victoria.
+Our athletes compete in competitions run by Athletics Victoria.
 Some go on to represent Victoria at National Championships.
 The events Athletics Victoria hold are:

-B) the Summer Track and Field Interclub Season named "Shield".
+B) the Summer Track and Field Interclub Season named "AVSL" (Athletics Victoria Shield League.
 Once again we compete for points in age group teams against other clubs.
+A wide variety of abilities is catered for.

 C) State Youth and Open Track and Field Championships.